Northwestern Mutual and Blacks In Technology (BIT) Foundation Collaborates for Change | ExBulletin

 About Northwestern Mutual

 The Northwestern Mutual has helped people and businesses achieve financial security for over 160 years.
 Through a holistic planning approach, Northwestern Mutual combines the expertise of financial professionals with personalized digital experiences and industry-leading products to help clients plan what matters most.
-Northwestern Mutual has total assets of $ 308.8 billion, revenues of $ 31.1 billion, $ 2 trillion worth of life insurance protection, and provides life insurance, disability insurance, long-term care insurance, annuities, intermediaries and advisory services of 4.75 million.
-We provide financial security to more than one person.
+Northwestern Mutual has total assets of $ 308.8 billion, revenues of $ 31.1 billion and $ 2 trillion worth of life insurance protection, making it economical for more than 4.75 million life insurance, disability insurance, long-term care insurance, annuities and securities companies.
+We provide safety.
+And advisory services.
 The company manages over $ 200 billion in investments owned by clients and held or managed through its wealth management and investment services businesses.
-Northwestern Mutual was ranked 90th in the 2021 Fortune 500 and is recognized by Fortune as one of the “most admired” life insurance companies in the world.
-2021 company.
+Northwestern Mutual was ranked 90th in the 2021 FORTUNE 500 and was recognized by FORTUNE in 2021 as one of the “most admired” life insurance companies in the world.

 Northwestern Mutual is the marketing name for Northwestern Mutual Life Insurance Company (NM), Milwaukee, Wisconsin (life insurance with life and disability insurance, pensions, and long-term care insurance) and its subsidiaries.
 Subsidiaries include Northwestern Mutual Investment Services, LLC (NMIS), broker dealers, registered investment advisers, members FINRA and SIPC.
 Northwestern Mutual Wealth Management Company (NMWMC) (Investment Advisors and Services), Federal Savings Bank.
 And Northwestern Long Term Care Insurance Company (NLTC).